 What table manners!

-Kušej likes to symbolise isolation and alienation by building small stages inside the big stage (see, for example, the tunnel-like courtyard in Elektra).
+Kušej likes to symbolize isolation and alienation by building small stages inside the big stage (see, for example, the tunnel-like courtyard in Elektra).
 In Rusalka, Kušej has, of course, his dungeon for a lake.
-But the stroke of genius comes with what is probably the smallest stage he has built: the Rusalka aquarium.
+But his stroke of (comic) genius comes with what is probably the smallest stage he has built: the Rusalka aquarium.
 Poor Rusalka finds relief by jumping into the family aquarium.
 The image is both logical and unforgettable---it may well become an icon symbolizing contemporary 21st century opera (no goldfish were harmed in the making of this opera):

 Rusalka flees the castle and seeks out the witch for advice.
 There is only one way for Rusalka to escape damnation: the Prince must die by Rusalka's hand: